What Helps for Vertigo

 What May Help Vertigo That Is Caused By Dehydration?

-- Drink plenty of fluids throughout the day.
+Drinking plenty of fluids throughout the day.

-- Soups are a wonderful option as well.
+Soups are a wonderful hydrating option.

-- Hydrating Foods like fruits if they work with your body.
+Hydrating foods like fruits if they work with your body.

 If you

-- have a fever
+-have a fever

-- have loose stools
+-have loose stools

-- spend a lot of time in the sun
+-spend a lot of time in the sun

 be sure to consciously keep hydrated.